KoenZomers/OneDriveAPI/README.md

 ## Version History

+2.3.0.2 - May 16, 2019

+- Fixed a bug when uploading files larger than 5 MB throwing an exception stating that the oneDriveUploadSession is NULL

 2.3.0.1 - May 5, 2019

 - Recompiled to support multi platform to support .NET Standard 2.0, .NET Framework 4.5.2, .NET Framework 4.7.2 and .NET Core 2.0